Finding Social Science Data for Research : Multi-Topic

 - Uses government definitions for race/ethnicity and government geographic units.

-- Click "Topics" located at the top of the Census Bureau page.
+- Click "Browse by Topic" in the top left of the Census Bureau home page.

 5) Conducts a census of population and housing every 10 years, but conducts other surveys as well each year. many of which are at the national level.